Russia says it downed 3 drones outside Moscow, suspects it was attack by Ukraine

-Two drones were brought down outside Moscow as they approached the warehouses of a local military unit, Moscow region Gov. Andrei Vorobyov said Wednesday, in what could be the latest attempt by Ukraine to strike targets inside Russia during the early stages of Kyiv's most recent counteroffensive.
+Two drones were brought down outside Moscow as they approached the warehouses of a local military unit, Russian authorities said Wednesday, in what could be the latest attempt by Ukraine to strike targets inside Russia during the early stages of Kyiv's most recent counteroffensive.

+At the same time, Russian President Vladimir Putin claimed that the Ukrainian forces were regrouping after what he described as a failed counteroffensive and could be readying new attempts to attack Russian positions.

-The wreckage of a third drone was found about 20 kilometers (12 miles) away from the site of the crash, Russian media reported.
+The two drones came down near the village of Lukino, administratively part of the city of Moscow, Russian media reported.
+The wreckage of a third drone was reportedly found about 20 kilometers (12 miles) away.
 No damage or casualties were reported.

-Russia’s Defense Ministry claimed it was “an unsuccessful attempt at a terrorist attack” by “the Kyiv regime” on its facilities in the Moscow region, adding in a statement that all three drones were brought down by radio-electronic means.
+Russia’s Defense Ministry claimed it was “an unsuccessful attempt at a terrorist attack” by “the Kyiv regime” on its facilities in the Moscow region, adding in a statement that all three drones were brought down by electronic jamming.

-Ukraine, which usually doesn't confirm attacks on Russian soil, made no immediate comment about the downed drones.
+Ukraine, which doesn't usually confirm attacks on Russian soil, made no immediate comment.
 Previously, Ukrainian officials have emphasized the country's right to strike any target in response to Russia's invasion and war that started in February 2022.

-In December, Moscow claimed it had shot down drones that targeted military air bases in the Saratov and Ryazan regions in western Russia.
+Last month, two drone attacks jolted the Russian capital, in what appeared to be Kyiv's deepest and most daring strikes into Russia.
+The first one, on May 3, targeted the Kremlin itself but the Russian authorities announced the devices were shot down before they could do any damage.
+The second one, on May 30, brought the war home to Muscovites, although the actual damage was minimal.

+At the time of the attack on the Kremlin, Putin said Moscow’s air defense “worked in a satisfactory way,” but added it was “clear what we need to do to plug the gaps” in the system.

 Other drones have reportedly flown deep into Russia multiple times.
 Since February, when a UJ-22 crashed 100 kilometers (60 miles) from Moscow, Ukrainian drones have repeatedly approached the Russian capital.

-Last month, a drone attack jolted the Russian capital, though it caused only slight damage, in what appeared to be one of Kyiv's deepest and most daring strikes into Russia.
-It was the second reported strike on Moscow that month after Russian authorities said two drones targeted the Kremlin.

-At that time, Russian President Vladimir Putin said Moscow’s air defense “worked in a satisfactory way,” but added it was “clear what we need to do to plug the gaps” in the system.
+Kremlin spokesman Dmitry Peskov, confirming Wednesday’s drone attack, said only that “the means of combatting drones did their job.”

-Meanwhile, train traffic was disrupted on the Crimean Peninsula on Wednesday, according to its Russian-installed governor Sergei Aksyonov.
+Meanwhile, train traffic was briefly disrupted on the Crimean Peninsula on Wednesday, according to its Russian-installed governor, Sergei Aksyonov.

 Russia annexed Crimea from Ukraine in 2014, a move that most of the world considers illegal.
 Ukrainian President Volodymyr Zelenskyy has said that his country aims to reclaim the peninsula in a counteroffensive that began in recent weeks.